sampsyo/home/_drafts/recording.md

 ### Metal Stand Dinguses

-I hastily bought a cheap [tripod for the iPhone-as-camera][tripod], which came with an adjustable phone mount, and a [microphone arm that clamps onto the edge of my desk][micstand].
+I hastily bought a cheap [tripod for the iPhone-as-camera][tripod] and a [microphone arm that clamps onto the edge of my desk][micstand].
 I say "desk" here, but for most of CS 6120, it was a piece of scrap plywood balanced on top of the open top drawer of my dresser (not pictured; I have a real desk now).

 I set the tripod up behind my iMac so it's not too awkward to look directly at it.